Elico-Corp/odoo-addons/project_task_id_display/README.rst

    :alt: License: AGPL-3

 =======================
-Project Task ID Display
+Display Project Task ID
 =======================

-This module extends the functionality of project to support add id to task kanban view.
+This module extends the functionality of project and displays the corresponding id to task kanban view.

 Installation
 ============